Renting in Mazatlan: A Complete Guide for Expats (2026)

 How to find a rental in Mazatlan, what to expect in a Mexican lease, red flags to avoid, and how much you'll actually pay in different neighborhoods.

-Renting in Mazatlan is more accessible than in most Mexican cities.
+Renting in Mazatlan is easier than in most Mexican cities.
 Landlords in expat areas are used to foreign tenants, furnished apartments are common, and prices are lower than you'd expect for a coastal city.
-The catch: the rental market has a few quirks that catch foreigners off guard, especially if you've never dealt with Mexican tenant law.
+But the rental market has a few quirks that catch foreigners off guard - especially if you've never dealt with Mexican tenant law.

 How the Rental Market Works